 Hidden gems, hidden mysteries.
-Join the inaugural sailing season of the Ocean Explorer and unearth some of Europe’s most enigmatic stories on an expedition cruise from London to Copenhagen, featuring a mix of lesser-visited ports and cultural capitals in six different nations.
-You’ll cruise on Vantage's agile and state-of-the-art expedition vessel that can navigate to places larger ships can’t — including Kolding, Denmark; Delfzijl, the Netherlands; and Honfleur, France.
+Join the inaugural sailing season of the Ocean Explorer and unearth some of Europe’s most enigmatic stories on a journey from London to Copenhagen, featuring a mix of lesser-visited ports and cultural capitals in six different nations.
+You’ll cruise on Vantage's agile and state-of-the-art small ship that can navigate to places larger ships can’t — including Kolding, Denmark; Delfzijl, the Netherlands; and Honfleur, France.

 You’ll also explore Amsterdam and Bruges by foot and by canal tour, cruise up the Elbe River into Hamburg, and uncover Viking-era runestones on the scenic Jutland Peninsula.
 Alongside 27 included features and Cultural Discoveries, you'll enjoy distinctive gastronomical experiences, including a Normandy oyster tasting and a visit to a food market in Copenhagen — arguably the most innovative and celebrated food destination in the world.

 Onboard spa, infinity pool, gym facilities — these are but a few of the luxury amenities you’ll relish on the Ocean Explorer.
 Its small passenger-to-crew ratio ensures optimum service, while a complimentary onboard Concierge can customize your journey by planning additional excursions, securing Michelin-starred restaurant reservations, and offering expert insight into every port.
-Add optional extensions to London and Copenhagen — the perfect way to cap off an expedition of Europe’s nooks, crannies, and unsung glories.
+Add optional extensions to London and Copenhagen — the perfect way to cap off an exploration of Europe’s nooks, crannies, and unsung glories.

 Fly to London

-Your European expedition is underway — today you’ll fly overnight to London, England.
+Your European voyage is underway — today you’ll fly overnight to London, England.

-Please note: If you're taking advantage of the pre-trip extension to Dublin, you will follow the pre-trip itinerary until Day 2, when you'll board the Ocean Explorer and join your fellow base travelers for the rest of the expedition.
+Please note: If you're taking advantage of the pre-trip extension to Dublin, you will follow the pre-trip itinerary until Day 2, then you will join your fellow base travelers for the rest of the journey.
 All activities and inclusions will be covered; please see the pre-trip extension itinerary for details.